Gwen Stefani Looks Glamorous In Mini Strapless Dress & PVC Thigh-High Boots At 2020 Grammy Awards

 When it came down to posing inside the ceremony, Stefani posed on her own as well as with her man.

-When photographed solo, she showed off her profile and great bone structure when she was pictured looking to her left.
+When photographed solo, she showed off her profile and great bone structure when she was photographed looking to her left.
 The 50-year-old was clearly glowing and proved that you can rock any outfit at any age.

 Shelton looked smart in an all-black suit.
 He put his arm around Stefani and the other in his pocket.
 The duo continues to prove that they are happily in love and are a reminder as to why they are one of pop culture’s most talked-about couples.